brt16/llama-server-launcher/README.md

 ## How it works
 The `.bat` bootstrap extracts an embedded PowerShell script to a temp file, runs it, then cleans up.
 The PowerShell script builds a WinForms GUI entirely in memory - no extra files are created or modified on your system.

+## Warning
+Do not type private tokens into the GUI unless you trust your local clipboard/screen environment.

 ## License
 MIT